google/testimony/README.md

            ..
 All other communication is one of the   ..
            .. following 2 possibilities:              ..

-             --- block index for client (1 byte) -->
+             --- block index for client (4 bytes BE) -->
-             <-- block index to return (1 byte) ---
+             <-- block index to return (4 bytes BE) ---

-Most communication is single-byte "packets".
+Most communication is 4-byte "packets".
 The one excepion is the message that sends the socket FD from server to client.
-That contains the FD itself, as well as two bytes:  block size (as a power of 2, so 20 == 1<<10 == 1MB) and number of blocks.
+That contains the FD itself, as well as 8 bytes, representing the block size and number of blocks as big-endian uint32.

 Once communication is established, server and client simply exchange block indexes.
 The server sends a block index to the client when that block is